E. coli HCP ELISA

 The over-expression of a recombinant (foreign) protein can lead to significant changes in the proteome of the recombinant strain with respect to the expression patterns of metabolically functional proteins, chaperones and heat shock proteins.

-Due to the difficulties of predicting the HCP spectrum in E.coli, we recommend testing all four kit types first and then selecting the best performing kit according to ELISA key parameters, such as dilution linearity, accuracy and total coverage) for use in all subsequent tests.
+BioGenes' recommendation: Due to the difficulties of predicting the HCP spectrum in E. coli, we recommend testing our Starter Set including all four kit types first and then selecting the best performing kit according to ELISA key parameters (such as dilution linearity, accuracy and total coverage) for use in all subsequent tests.